oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     Explore each main category controls' **Violations**.

     Let us select violation **Ensure 'DBA' Is Revoked from Unauthorized 'GRANTEE'**.

+    Corrective Actions enable immediate responses to events like incidents.

+    This corrective action minimizes the need for manual intervention and maintains consistent compliance with established CIS benchmark.

     ![Check for violations](images/cis-rule-violation.png " ")